tsuru/tsuru/docs/apps/quickstart/ruby.rst

 your app".
 In this step, tsuru will restart your app if it's running, or start it if it's not.
 But how does tsuru start an application?
 That's very simple, it uses a Procfile (a concept stolen from Foreman).
 In this Procfile, you describe how your application should be started.
-We can use `gunicorn
-<http://gunicorn.org/>`_, for example, to start our Django application.
-Here is
-how the Procfile should look like:
+Here is how the Procfile should look like:

 .. highlight:: text

 ::

-    web: -b 0.0.0.0:$PORT blog.wsgi
+    web: bundle exec rails server -p 8888 -e production

 Now that we commit the file and push the changes to tsuru git server, running another deploy: